Tattoo, Body Art and Brands Policy- Coast Guard

 - Extremist tattoos or brands are those that depict or promote extremist activities or organizations that advocate hatred, intolerance, or lawlessness (e.g., terrorist groups, neo-Nazis, skinheads, outlaw gangs, Confederate Flag, extreme political organizations with violent histories).
 Because some extremist/criminal groups and organizations exploit popular symbols (e.g., cartoon characters), care must be taken in evaluating such tattoos or brands so as not to implicate members who may have selected the tattoo or brand based on its artistic value rather than a hidden meaning.
 In these cases, a determination will be made based on the totality of thematic elements expressed by tattoos or brands elsewhere on the body.

 - Tattoos or brands labeled violent or promoting lawlessness are those that depict extreme graphic violence, profanity, glorifications of drug culture, or markings that can reasonably be interpreted as anti-government in nature

-The measuring of individual limbs is not intended or desired.
+There is no longer a percentage standards of tattoos of the body.
+Visibility in uniform is the defining factor when referring to size of tattoos on the body has been relaxed from previous years.
 In the case of branding, no more than one brand, not to exceed 4” x 4”, may appear anywhere on the body.